 Because each patient is completely unique, we work with you individually to develop a treatment plan specific to your situation.
 Developing an individualized plan may include some noninvasive tests to ensure we are using the best treatment approach.
 It will also include talking with you so that we have a clear understanding of your activities and lifestyle, general health and specific concerns, and any challenges you face coming in for care.
-Our Nurse Practitioner can evaluate ongoing treatment plans and results, identify and treat new problems, and perform procedures in the clinic to aid with wound healing.
+We can evaluate ongoing treatment plans and results, identify and treat new problems, and perform procedures in the clinic to aid with wound healing.
 We provide access to community resources that assist with enabling you to get to appointments, receive home supplies as needed, and promote overall good health and well-being.

 How to Access Our Services

 We can see patients in the Wound Care Center Monday - Friday from 8am - 5pm.
 A referral from your primary care provider is required for treatment.
 If you have a wound, ostomy or complicated toenails causing you concern, please contact the Wound & Ostomy Clinic to schedule an appointment.
 We will work with you to schedule the most convenient appointment times and guide you in completing any necessary paperwork.
 Your health and well-being are our primary concerns and we welcome all questions you may have about your care.
 Call 714-4874 for more information.

 • Pressure ulcers

 • Traumatic wounds